Making the NDIS work for you: Transport

 - Make sure you have Plan Management included in your plan.
-An experienced and independent Plan Manager, such as Plan Partners, can take care of the financial management of your NDIS funding, including the funding for transport costs, and advise you whether the NDIS will fund a certain type of transport or not.
+An experienced and independent Plan Manager, such as Plan Partners, can take care of the financial management of your NDIS funding and advise you whether the NDIS will fund a certain type of transport or not.

 - If you have Support Coordination in your plan, your Support Coordinator can help you understand how to use your plan to best meet your transport needs and find the right providers.

 - There are many other transport assistance programs and initiatives.
 They can be a great help, but might impact your NDIS funding, so be sure to speak to someone about your options.
 Examples are:

 - Companion Card: This card provides a free ticket to events where the person requires assistance.